The products offered by SkinMedica can be overwhelming. Here is a quick break down on how to choose the right products for you.

 A note on moisturizers

 TNS ceramide is the most moisturizing, and good for dry skin.
 Dermal repair is medium, and good for dry or combo skin.
+Rejuvenative and Replenish are both medium weight moisturizers.
 Ultrasheer is oil-free and good for oily skin.

 A note on eye products

 Uplifting eye is great for puffiness, especially if you store in the fridge.
-TNS eye repair is great for wrinkles.
+Instant Bright Eye is good for puffiness and brightening, however I find it less hydrating than Uplifting Eye.
+TNS eye repair is great for wrinkles and moisture.
 Unfortunately, there is no magic cream to erase under eye circles, but if you find one, let me know!

 HA5 is not considered a moisturizer but a hydrator.
 It helps keep the moisture on your skin